wuisabel-gif/Cello-Analyzer/README.md

 Acknowledgements:

 - Professor Robert Parke and the TAC 348 teaching team
-- Lincoln, Fion, Ilce, and Matt for debugging and setup help
+- Lincoln, Fion, Ilce, and Matt for debugging and setup help through Spring 2026 semester
 - The Particle community PDM microphone discussion
 - The `Microphone_PDM` library repository